Bennett: In the Garden of Eden A Tribute… and thanks

 MEMORY Flight Three: One night we flew out to recover one of fellow 498th crews whose ship had been shot down.
 As we neared the location we began to take a degree of gun-fire.
 I was not sitting in my usual spot on the craft, but we had been provided seats that would block any bullets from penetrating out rear-ends – and thank God – because I felt lead hit my metal seat.
 WHEW – no extra hole in my butt!

-MEMORY Flight Four – the Spookiest one of all: We got the call another night to pick up another captured enemy – this one – and North Vietnamese officer – who had a Grenade lodged in his head – that had not gone off!
+MEMORY Flight Four – the Spookiest one of all: We got the call another night to pick up another captured enemy – this one – a North Vietnamese officer – who had a Grenade lodged in his head – that had not gone off!
 HUH???
 Well – we got him to the Hospital in Quy Nhon – alive – but i never did find out the end result – Did he live – or Die?

 Those four flights are the ONLY ones of the many that I participated in over my 21 months “In Country” that I have ever remembered.
 But there were many more…